m-ld/m-ld-security-spec/design/suac.md

 ### agreements

 As argued in [controls](./controls.md), some state changes in the systems analysed seem to require the _agreement_ of system participants.
-We now notice that the requirement for agreement is associated with the potential for intention not to be preserved, because one user's changes may have to be completely voided:
+We now notice that the requirement for agreement is associated with the potential for intention not to be preserved, because one user's changes may have to be completely voided.
+For example:

-- State changes concurrent with a data schema change
+- State changes concurrent with a data schema change – the state may no longer be compatible with the schema
-- State changes concurrent with access control changes
+- State changes concurrent with access control changes – the concurrent change might not be allowed

 For now, we informally specify that an "agreement" is a coordinated change of state, as distinct from an inherently uncoordinated conflict-free change.
-An agreement is binding on all participants, but its coordination may involve any subset, such as a majority consensus, or even just one participant who has the "authority" to unilaterally agree.
+An agreement is binding on all participants, but its coordination may involve any subset of them, such as a majority consensus, or even just one participant who has the "authority" to unilaterally agree.

 Existing inherently coordinated data types may also expose unagreed state, thus offering the option for a user to proceed at risk of their transactions being voided at some future time.